alvaro-freire/utils/git/autocrlf.md

 git config core.autocrlf false
 ```

-> This is just my solution to git error: warning: `LF will be replaced by CRLF in "file"`
+> This is just my solution to git message: *warning: `LF will be replaced by CRLF in "file"`*